Symphony No. 3 (Beethoven): II. Marcia funebre. Adagio assai

+Musically, the thematic solemnity of the second movement has lent itself for use as a funeral march, proper.
+The movement is between 14 and 18 minutes long.

 The opening A-section in C minor begins with the march theme in the strings, then in the winds.
 A second theme (m.
 17) in the relative major (E♭) quickly returns to minor tonality, and these materials are developed throughout the rest of the section.
 This eventually gives way to a brief B-section in C major (m.
 69) "for what may be called the Trio of the March", which Beethoven unusually calls attention to by marking "Maggiore" (major) in the score.

 At this point, the traditional "bounds of ceremonial propriety" would normally indicate a da capo return to the A theme.
 However, the first theme in C minor (m.
 105) begins modulating in the sixth bar (m.
 110), leading to a fugue in F minor (m.
 114) based on an inversion of the original second theme.
 The first theme reappears briefly in G minor in the strings (m.
 154), followed by a stormy development passage ("a shocking fortissimo plunge").
 A full re-statement of the first theme in the original key then begins in the oboe (m.
 173).

 The coda (m.
 209) begins with a marching motif in the strings that was earlier heard in the major section (at mm.
 78, 100) and eventually ends with a final soft statement of the main theme (m.
 238) that "crumbles into short phrases interspersed with silences".

 III.
 Scherzo.
 Allegro vivace – Trio

 The third movement is a lively scherzo with trio in rapid 3/4 time.
 It is between 5 and 6 minutes long.

 The A theme of the outer scherzo section appears pianissimo in the dominant key of B♭ (mm.
 7, 21), then piano in the secondary dominant key of F which is when the B part of the outer scherzo is heard (m.
 41).
 This is followed by a pianissimo restart in B♭ (m.
 73), which is when the A theme is heard again, leading to a full fortissimo statement in the tonic key of E♭ (m.
 93).
 Later, a downward arpeggio motif with sforzandos on the second beat is played twice in unison, first by the strings (mm.
 115–119) and then by the full orchestra (mm.
 123–127).
 This is followed by a syncopated motif characterized by descending fourths (m.
 143), leading to the repeat.

 The trio section features three horns, the first time this had appeared in the symphonic tradition.
 The scherzo is then repeated in shortened form, except that very notably the second occurrence of the downward unison motif is changed to duple time (mm.
 381–384).
 The movement ends with a coda (m.
-423) – with Beethoven marking the word in the score which was unusual for him – that quickly builds from pianissimo to fortissimo, encapsulating the pattern of the whole movement.
+423), with Beethoven marking the word in the score – which was unusual for him – that quickly builds from pianissimo to fortissimo, encapsulating the pattern of the whole movement.